 Jessica is a linguist, researcher, and writer.
 She is a qualitative researcher with a passion for analyzing the language of everyday human interaction.
 As a research practitioner, Jessica has extensive experience in qualitative and ethnographic research methodologies, survey design, mixed-methods design, qualitative interviewing, discourse analysis, and content analysis.
-She is currently seeking opportunities to apply her linguistics and research expertise to user experience (UX) research.
+She is currently a UX researcher at The Home Depot.

-Prior to her PhD career, Jessica taught English in Hong Kong for more than five years and ate her away across southeast Asia.
+Prior to her PhD career, Jessica taught English for Academic Purposes in Hong Kong for more than five years.
 She’s a Bowdoin College polar bear who left her heart in San Francisco, and is currently based in Atlanta.